albertnev/food-macro-conversor/README.md

 - [x] Compare two selected foods.
 - [x] Conversion between foods selecting one or more macronutrients.
   - The food amount will be according to the first macronutrient limit reached.
+- [x] Change selected foods on conversion page.
+- [x] Be able to switch selected foods.

 #### v2.0